U.S. Expat Taxes In Japan

 With H&R Block, you can rest easy knowing you’ve found the right expertise for U.S. expat taxes in Japan.
-Our seasoned tax pros make filing simple and secure.
 Whether you need expat tax guidance on filing from abroad or information on FATCA and FBAR rules, we’re here to help.

 Working as an American in Japan can affect your taxes even if you don’t stay for very long.
 For example, if you earn income while on a short-term assignment, you’ll need to report that income on your U.S. taxes.
 As you establish deeper financial roots in Japan, you’ll have more considerations for your American tax filing.